Food and financial assistance

 Colorado Workforce Centers – Workforce centers provide free resources for workers seeking employment.
 The Northwest Colorado Workforce Area is working to identify which organizations are still hiring, who has immediate needs for staff related to coronavirus as well as what jobs are not impacted by the community response – open positions.

 Colorado Student Relief Fund – The Colorado Opportunity Scholarship Initiative (COSI) is administering $1 million from the $44 million Governor’s Emergency Education Relief (GEER) Fund to help students.
 Colorado Mountain College received $105,000 through the fund.

 CARES Act – support for families, workers and employers – details on direct support relief payments, unemployment benefits, paid sick and family leave, food and nutrition resources and more from Sen. Michael Bennet’s office.

-Colorado Mountain College – CMC has waived tuition, fees and book costs for the summer of 2020 in light of COVID-19.
+Colorado Mountain College – CMC has made commitments in limiting the spread of COVID-19.

 Eviction and foreclosure assistance – The Colorado Department of Local Affairs (DOLA) has emergency funding available for rent and mortgage assistance to qualifying low-income families impacted by COVID-19.

 Remote work checklist – The Northwest Colorado Small Business Development Center has provided a list of tips for working remotely.